 11. Sleep Makes You Look Younger and Feel More Attractive

-A study released on today by University Hospitals Case Medical centre. shows that people who don’t get enough sleep at night are more likely to have poorer skin health and skin that ages more quickly.
-This might be in part why many women who fail to get adequate rest report feeling unattractive because poor sleepers are more dissatisfied with their appearance than good sleepers.
+A study by University Hospitals Case Medical Centre shows that people who don’t get enough sleep at night are more likely to have poorer skin health and skin that ages more quickly.
+This might be, in part, why many women who fail to get adequate rest report feeling unattractive; poor sleepers are more dissatisfied with their appearance than good sleepers.
 Sleep—or lack of it—affects men, women, and children of all ages.

 What can you do to have healthy sleep?

-Getting a good night’s sleep is what a lot of people want at the end of a long and hectic day.
-It’s important for you to establish healthy bedtime habits to ensure that you get a good night’s rest, which will then ensure you get a happier, healthier life.
+Getting a good night’s sleep is what many people want at the end of a long and hectic day.
+You need to establish healthy bedtime habits to ensure you get a good night’s rest, which will ensure you get a happier, healthier life.
 In addition, developing good bedtime habits ensures that your body gets the rest it needs, helps you better manage stress, and provides you with more energy during the day.
 Here are a few ideas for boosting sleep quality and sleep duration:

 1. Establish a bedtime routine